asakusuma/atomic/README.md

 * files starting with magic_* are the `magic HTML interface` apis.
 Make some Components straight from your markup?
 Sure, if that's your thing!

 # What about unit tests?
 Atomic uses [Venus.js](http://www.venusjs.org/) to run unit tests.
 To run the tests, you'll need to install [Venus.js](http://www.venusjs.org/), along with two its two dependencies, [Node.js](http://nodejs.org/) and [PhantomJS](http://phantomjs.org/).
-We recommend that you use [brew](http://mxcl.github.io/homebrew/) to install [Node.js](http://nodejs.org/) and [PhantomJS](http://phantomjs.org/), if you haven't done so already.

-1. Open up Terminal and run the following commands
+We recommend that you use [brew](http://mxcl.github.io/homebrew/) to install the dependencies, if you haven't done so already.
+To install [Venus.js](http://www.venusjs.org/), open up Terminal and run the following commands:

-2. `brew install node`
+1. `brew install node`
-3. `brew install phantomjs`
+2. `brew install phantomjs`
-4. `npm install -g venus`
+3. `npm install -g venus`
-5. To verify installation, run `venus demo`
+4. To verify installation, run `venus demo`

 To run the actual tests, navigate to the atomic directory and run `grunt autotest`.
 This will run the tests using PhantomJS, a headless browser.
 In other words, it runs the tests right in the terminal and you get your results immediately.
 If you'd like to run the tests in a browser, run `grunt test`.
 This will provide you with a URL that you can hit with any browser, thereby executing the tests.
-Results off the tests will output in the terminal.
+Browser test results will still output in the terminal.

 # Built on Greatness
 * [Q.js](https://github.com/kriskowal/q) and a great read about why [Promises are pretty sweet](https://gist.github.com/domenic/3889970)